bluesky/bluesky/doc/source/tutorial.rst

 are ready to acquire data.
 Bluesky accommodates this in a general way by allowing every Device to implement an optional ``stage()`` method, with a corresponding ``unstage()`` method.
-Plans should stage every device that they touch exactly one and unstage every device at the end.
+Plans should stage every device that they touch exactly once and unstage every device at the end.
 If a Device does not have a ``stage()`` method the RunEngine will just skip over it.

 Revising our simplest example above, ``one_run_one_event``,